Actindo-AG/Documentation/PIM/Integration/02_ManageAttributeSets.md

   The *Inherit Configuration* toggle and the *Inherit/Copy Values* drop-down list are locked.

 2. Click the [SAVE] button.
-  The new attribute set is saved.
+  The new attribute set has been saved.
 The *Create Attribute Set* view changes to the *Edit Attribute Set* view.
 The *Attribute set created* pop-up window is displayed.

   ![Attribute set created](../../Assets/Screenshots/PIM/Settings/AttributeSets/AttributeSetCreated.png "[Attribute set created]")